 If you have been charged with a DUI, your career and livelihood are on the line.
 Without your CDL, there goes your income and the financial means to support your loved ones.

-At Lokken & Associates, P.C., we can evaluate your case, determine your available legal options, and obtain the best possible outcome of your case.
+At Lokken & Putnam, P.C., we can evaluate your case, determine your available legal options, and obtain the best possible outcome of your case.
 If you were driving your personal vehicle at the time of your arrest, we can help prevent being punished as a commercial driver.

 For more information, contact us and schedule a free consultation today.